Panic disorder & Agoraphobia

 Agoraphobia can be a severely debilitating disorder.
 Aspects of life that most people take for granted can be affected such as being able to travel, work, take children to school, go shopping or enjoy a night at the cinema.
 In extreme cases, sufferers may become housebound and completely dependent on others.
 Sufferers often become socially isolated as their lack of mobility and independence costs them friendships and social connections.

-Understandably, Panic Disorder and Agoraphobia can lead to depression, feelings of hopelessness, and loss of self esteem.
+Understandably, Panic Disorder and Agoraphobia can lead to depression, feelings of hopelessness, and loss of self-esteem.

 Panic Disorder is diagnosed as With or Without Agoraphobia.
-Conversely Agoraphobia Without History of Panic Disorder is diagnosed if agoraphobia is present related to fear of developing panic like symptoms (e.g. Dizziness or diarrhoea).
-The criteria have never been met for Panic Disorder.
-The disturbance is not due to the direct physiological effects of a substance (e.g. a drug of abuse, a medication) or a general medical condition.
-If a general condition is present, the fear described is clearly in excess of that usually associated with the condition.
+Conversely Agoraphobia Without History of Panic Disorder is diagnosed if the agoraphobia is present and related to fear of developing panic-like symptoms (e.g. Dizziness or diarrhoea).
+For diagnosis the following criteria must also be met: